How to Weld Stainless Steel

 The welding process differs slightly, depending on the method you choose.
 When making the weld, consider the following for the best results:

-• Equipment: Check your equipment to ensure you have all the supplies you need and that it is ready for use before getting started.
+• Equipment: Before getting started, check your equipment to ensure it has all the supplies you need and is ready for use.
 It can be helpful to keep extra items nearby in case you need to make a change while working.

 • Lighting: Welding is an activity that requires ample lighting to boost visibility, so you can see every detail as you go.